Last Updated on January 8, 2023 by Maryam Siddiqui

 Furthermore, if you want to explore Portugal better on your own, you should definitely consider getting yourself a car.
 Better yet, if you’re planning to live in the Algarve, Alentejo, or Centro, you’ll feel the need to have your own vehicle to take you places.

 Of course, there is always the option of ordering a taxi or renting a car for a while, but having your own car makes living in Portugal much more comfortable.

 What you should know before buying a car in Portugal

 Before choosing to buy a car in Portugal, it is good to pay attention to some specific facts of bureaucracy and day-to-day life on Portuguese roads.

 Importing cars into Portugal may be very expensive

-There is, however, the possibility for expatriates who move to Portugal to be exempt from paying vehicle tax (ISV), VAT and customs duties to import a vehicle.
+However, expatriates who move to Portugal may be exempt from paying vehicle tax (ISV), VAT and customs duties to import a vehicle.
 One of several advantages offered by the Portuguese government to non-habitual residents.

 To be eligible for this benefit, you must have the car registered in your name for at least 6 months before moving to Portugal.
 This tax benefit is valid for the first 10 years of your legal residence in Portugal.

 Find out how to obtain the vehicle tax exemption on the official website of the Tributary and Customs Authority.

 If, however, you are not going to fix residency in Portugal or don’t meet all the conditions, you will have to pay import taxes normally.
 Then it will be very expensive.